-- Step 1) Attempt to resolve the matter informally: Contact the director/coordinator of graduate studies or department/unit head to review the action taken. - Step 2) Submit FORM B (located online at www.marshall.edu/graduate/graduate-student-appeals) to the Graduate College Dean: Within thirty (30) days of receiving notification of the action, submit FORM B and relevant documents to the Dean of the Graduate College.
-The Dean of the Graduate College will respond within ten (10) days in writing to the student and official issuing the action. - Step 3) Request a hearing of the Graduate Council Subcommittee on Graduate Student Rights and Responsibilities (the Subcommittee): Submit the response from Step 2, which will include the Graduate College Dean's Response, to the Graduate College Dean and request a hearing before the Subcommittee.
-The Graduate Dean will forward all materials to the Subcommittee.
-The Subcommittee will schedule a hearing and give all parties ten (10) days written notice of the hearing time and location. - Step 4) Hearing of the facts: The members of the Subcommittee will review all materials and allow the graduate student and the identified official the opportunity to review and respond to all evidence as described in official policy.
-Within ten (10) days of the hearing, the Subcommittee will issue a written response within FORM B and send copies to the student, identified official, and the Provost. - Step 5) Request review of decision from Provost: Within ten (10) days of receiving the response from Step 4, send a written request to the Provost requesting review of the decision.
+- Step 1) Attempt to resolve the matter informally: Contact the director/coordinator of graduate studies or department/unit head to review the action taken. - Step 2) Submit Performance Appeal form (located online at www.marshall.edu/graduate/graduate-student-appeals) to the Graduate College Dean: Within thirty (30) days of receiving notification of the action, submit Performance Appeal and relevant documents to the Dean of the Graduate College.
+The Dean of the Graduate College will respond within ten (10) days in writing to the student and official issuing the action. - Step 3) Request a hearing of the Graduate Council: Submit the response from Step 2, which will include the Graduate College Dean's Response, to the Graduate College Dean and request a hearing of the Graduate Council.
+The Graduate Dean will forward all materials to the chair of the Graduate Council, who will then form a subcommittee of no fewer than three members of the Graduate Council.
+The subcommittee will schedule a hearing and give all parties ten (10) days written notice of the hearing time and location.

+- Step 4) Hearing of the facts: The members of the subcommittee will review all materials and allow the graduate student and the identified official the opportunity to review and respond to all evidence as described in official policy.
+Within ten (10) days of the hearing, the subcommittee will issue a written response within the Performance Appeal and send copies to the student, identified official, and the Provost. - Step 5) Request review of decision from Provost: Within ten (10) days of receiving the response from Step 4, send a written request to the Provost requesting review of the decision.
 The Provost's decision shall be final.